1001pranav/javascript/1 - Expression and Operators/README.md

     console.log("current value of mutateExample after executing inner scope:", mutateExample); // Output: current value of mutateExample after executing inner scope: Hello, From inner Scope.
   ```

-    ### Hoisting
-    * Hoisting refers to moving the declaration of variables with `var` moving to the top of the scope.
-    * Which means you can access anywhere without within the scope.
-    * If you initialize variable while declaration then it will return undefined until the initialization of variable.
-    * In case of function hoisted fully.
-But in case if `var` only declaration are hoisted.
-    `Note: let or const are also hoisted but it will throw error ReferenceError if tried to access the variable.`
-    consider following example.
-    ```Javascript
-      console.log("Before defining -", undefinedExample);   //Output: "Before defining - undefined".
-      var undefinedExample = "Not throwing error";
-      console.log("After defining - "undefinedExample); //Output: "After defining - Not throwing error"
-    ```

   - `let` - This allows to declare variables inside of local scope without effecting the global scope.